icosalogic/inverter_design_manual/README.md

 # Introduction

 This document describes the design and implementation of high voltage, high current DC-AC inverters for residential markets.
-In this case, "high voltage" means that the source battery for the inverter is high enough that it can power the inverter without a transformer, even at minimum state-of-charge (SoC).
+In this case, "high voltage" means that the source battery for the inverter has enough voltage and current that it can power the inverter without a transformer, even at minimum state-of-charge (SoC).
 High current means that the inverter design is capable of implementing at least 100-amp and 200-amp inverters, and possibly even 300-amp or 400-amp inverters.

 # Residential Inverter Market